-- Packaging Operating System (OS) - Determine which OS versions are required Windows 10 or 11.
-The OS of the packaging console should match the OS of the target machines to which application layers will be deployed. - Determine whether 32- or 64-bit architecture versions are required.
-The bit-level of the packaging console should match the bit-level of the target machines to which application layers will be deployed. - Review the FlexApp Packaging Console Guide for additional system requirements for your FlexApp Packaging VM. - VM preferences - Establish hardware settings within the corresponding VMs that match or resemble production target application requirements. - Identify prerequisite software that must be added to the FlexApp Package workspace. - Identify application dependencies. - Identify basic packaging steps based on outcome launch characteristics. - Eliminate pop-ups. - Eliminate license demand. - Identify application licensing requirements. - Plan for any user customizations that will be required during the packaging process. - For now, Google Chrome is recommended to access either the FlexApp Packaging Console or the ProfileUnity Management Console - Make sure .NET version 4.5.x at a minimum is installed on the FlexApp Packaging Console. - Make sure .NET version 4.5.x at a minimum is installed on the UAT environment. - Disable UAC on the FlexApp Packaging Console VM.
-(Optional)

-- Disable Anti-Virus on the FlexApp Packaging Console VM. - Block GPO inheritance if the FlexApp Packaging Console is member of domain. - Compare this list to additional knowledge base articles for FlexApp Best Practices on the Liquidware Support Portal.
+- Packaging Operating System (OS) should match the OS of the target machines to which application layers will be deployed (i.e., Windows 10/11 or 2016/2019/2022). - Review the FlexApp Packaging Console Guide for additional system requirements for your FlexApp Packaging VM. - VM preferences - Establish hardware settings within the corresponding VMs that match or resemble production target application requirements. - Identify prerequisite software that must be added to the FlexApp Package workspace. - · Identify application dependencies. - Identify basic packaging steps based on outcome launch characteristics. - Eliminate pop-ups. - Eliminate license demand. - Identify application licensing requirements. - Plan for any user customizations that will be required during the packaging process. - Disable Anti-Virus on the FlexApp Packaging Console VM. - Block GPO inheritance if the FlexApp Packaging Console is member of domain. - Compare this list to additional knowledge base articles for FlexApp Best Practices on the Liquidware Support Portal.